anish-lu-yihe/SVRT-by-Adaboost/README.md

 > [...]

 where those within the brackets [] can be omitted dependent on the image.
 To encode the bordering and containing data, a bordering and a containing matrices are formed: if borders(shape a, shape b), then the (a,b) and (b,a) entries of the bordering matrix are set to be 100; if contains(shape a, shape b), then the (a,b) entry of the containing matrix equals 100 while the (b,a) entry equals -100.
 Each row of the two matrices is then inserted to the individual shape information encoded by the 4 parameters.
 An image parsing vector is obtained by simply flattening these individual shape parameters into a real vector, whose dimension is always (4 + #shape * 2) * #shape.

+- **parsing**:
+Under development.
+I attempt to vary the parsing dimension to avoid to redundant zeros.

 ### Usage
 1. Generate SVRT problems (not included in this project).